Home/ Blog/ Preventive Care/

 • Trouble recalling recent conversations, appointments, or events

-Stage 3: Mild Alzheimer's
+Stage 3: Mild cognitive impairment

 A senior Asian woman looks at the results of a brain scan-4.jpeg

-Common Difficulties of Mild Dementia due to Alzheimer’s:
+Common difficulties of mild dementia due to Alzheimer’s:

 • Difficulty remembering new information